DreamEp/MySurvivorClone/README.md

 - Right click on the walkTimer created and set "access as unique name"
 - Then work in the script to do the walking animation as intended
 -
-- For the facing animation of our ennemy Kobold we do the same as our player instead we're setting a little gap in our if condition so it don't turn permanently
+- For the facing animation of our enemy Kobold we do the same as our player instead we're setting a little gap in our if condition so it don't turn permanently
 - For the walking animation of our Kobold we don't do the same, since we want it to run permanently and automaticaly.
   	- So we create a new node animation
   	- We add an animation "walk" on the bottom panel